supamasS/cater-mate/README.md

 ## Daily Progress
 - April 23rd (96% done)
+  - Added more lessons learned related to Thymeleaf.
   - Fixed a bug in order_submitted.html that didn't show the image.
   - Removed save cart in the controller method for "/order" so that a new cart is saved to the database only after an item has been added to the cart.